opengisch/QField-docs/documentation/how-to/gnss.en.md

 crosshair is not snapped.

 !!! info
-    Variables that contains `satellites` are not available on iOS
+    Variables that contain `satellites` are not available on iOS

 Examples: